A Year of Writing | 1995-1996 diary

 But it wasn’t satisfactory, and I knew I could do better.
 Both in terms of publishing as well as writing my own books, which mattered to me even more.

-Yet when I made the decision to quit, I could not foresee how necessary a step to work I adore would become because I would be robbed from my only compensation, only sedation, the only thing that made the dullness of being a desk editor bearable:
+However, the decision to quit, and switch to work I adore, had ultimately become inevitable because I had been robbed from my only compensation, only sedation, the only thing that made the dullness of being a desk editor bearable:

 My love life.

 My phobia for aids/hiv has returned at a time when I no longer expected it.
-I’ve been with Bear for so long, and there there have always been other girls so I thought I was able to enjoy my love life with the little risk of contracting something if the condoms were not enough, or not used well enough.
+I’ve been with Bear for so long, and there’ve always been other girls so I thought I was able to enjoy my love life with the little risk of contracting something if the condoms were not enough, or not used well enough.

 The risk of safer sex not being safe enough.